pmndrs/react-three-fiber/api.md

-  camera,                       // Default camera raycaster,                    // Default raycaster size,                         // Bounds of the view (which stretches 100% and auto-adjusts) viewport,                     // Bounds of the viewport in 3d units + factor and distance getCurrentViewport,           // getCurrentViewport(target?)
-Calculates a precise viewport aspect,                       // Aspect ratio (size.width / size.height) mouse,                        // Current, centered, normalized 2D mouse coordinates raycaster,                    // Intternal raycaster instance clock,                        // THREE.Clock (useful for useFrame deltas) invalidate,                   // Invalidates a single frame (for <Canvas invalidateFrameloop />) intersect,                    // Calls onMouseMove handlers for objects underneath the cursor setDefaultCamera,             // Sets the default camera } = useThree()
+  camera,                       // Default camera raycaster,                    // Default raycaster size,                         // Bounds of the view (which stretches 100% and auto-adjusts) aspect,                       // Aspect ratio (size.width / size.height)
+  mouse,                        // Current, centered, normalized 2D mouse coordinates raycaster,                    // Intternal raycaster instance clock,                        // THREE.Clock (useful for useFrame deltas) invalidate, intersect, setDefaultCamera, viewport,
+} = useThree()

+// Calculates precise viewport bounds const { width, height, factor, distance } = viewport(optionalTarget?: THREE.Vector3)
+// Flags the canvas as "dirty" and forces a single frame
+// Use this to inform your canvas of changes when it is set to "invalidateFrameloop" invalidate()
+// Exchanges the default camera setDefaultCamera(camera)
+// Trigger an intersect/raycast as well as event handlers that may respond intersect(optionalEvent?: PointerEvent)
 ```

 #### useFrame